felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/food-ordering-platforms.md

 | Order statuses | Mark the order as Cancelled           | `When HubRise status changes to "Cancelled"`         |

 (\*) BYOC - Bring Your Own Courier

+If you prefer to let Lightspeed support configure these ref codes for you, ask them to set up the **Uber Eats** channel.

 ---